2.2 - Writing Your First Draft

 • Kode with Klossy → community, social justice

 Once you've done this, set a timer for 30 minutes and write a paragraph for each bullet point.
-Don't worry too much about your opening; we'll revise it later.
+Don't worry too much about your opening; you can revise it later.
 If the timer runs out and you need more time, take a five minute break, then start the timer again.
 Repeat 'til your draft is done.

 [action_item]